White-breasted Nuthatch

 Creating a welcoming habitat for White-breasted Nuthatchs in Colorado is straightforward once you understand what they need.
 Here are the most effective steps our experts recommend:

-• Offer black-oil sunflower seed in a tube or hopper feeder — this is the single most effective food for attracting seed-eating species at Colorado elevations.
+• Offer black-oil sunflower seed in a tube or hopper feeder — this is the single most effective food for attracting seed-eating species.

 • Hang a suet cage loaded with a high-fat suet cake.
-In Colorado's cold winters, suet provides the caloric density birds need to survive freezing overnight temperatures.
+Suet provides the caloric density birds need, especially during cold weather.

 • Add a peanut feeder or tray filled with shelled or in-shell peanuts.
 High in protein and fat, peanuts attract White-breasted Nuthatchs and a wide variety of other backyard species.